 - Wooden Cutting Boards – I currently have large cutting board that I got at Ikea.
 I also do use plastic cutting boards that I picked up at Costco.
 I know plastic isn’t ideal, but it’s easier to care for as we can just throw them in the dishwasher.

 - Handheld Blender – This has quickly become one of my favorite kitchen appliances, especially after discovering I could use it to make mayonnaise without having to drizzle olive oil into the food processor for a half hour.
 I use it for that and soups and homemade, lacto-fermented ketchup and I absolutely love it.

-- Glass and Stainless Steel Food Containers – We ditched all of our plastic tupperware a while back and were able to pick up some Snapware Glasslock Containers at Costco a while back for a great price.
+- Glass and Stainless Steel Food Containers – We ditched all of our plastic tupperware a while back and were able to pick up some Snapware Glasslock Containers at Costco for a great price.
 We also got the Pyrex glass set.
-When we go out to eat, I always bring something for B in one of the Lunchbots Duo containers.
+When we pack lunches, I love the Blue Water Bentos from ECOlunchbox.